 5. Blue Buffalo Baby Blue Natural Dry Puppy Food Chicken

-Blue Buffalo Baby Blue stands out for its focus on cognitive support and wholesome ingredients.
-It's a strong choice for owners who prioritize natural nutrition and want to give their puppy an edge in mental development.
+Blue Buffalo Baby Blue Natural Dry Puppy Food stands out for its focus on brain development and immune support, making it a strong choice for owners who want to give their puppies a nutritional edge.
+It's best suited for those looking for a natural-ingredient formula without common fillers.

-- No By-Product Meals or Fillers: Made without corn, wheat, soy, or poultry by-products for a cleaner ingredient list.
+- No by-product meals, corn, wheat, or soy for a cleaner ingredient profile

-Compared to standard dry puppy foods, this formula emphasizes brain and immune support with high-quality, natural ingredients.
-The tradeoff is a higher price and a more specialized focus.
+Compared to typical puppy foods, this formula prioritizes brain and immune system support with its LifeSource Bits and DHA content.
+The tradeoff is a smaller bag size, which may require more frequent purchases for larger breeds.

 - No fillers or by-products

-6. Purina Pro Plan High Protein Puppy Shredded Blend Chicken & Rice
+6. Purina Pro Plan Puppy Shredded Blend Chicken & Rice

-- DHA from Fish Oil: Supports brain and vision development during growth.
+- DHA from fish oil: Supports brain and vision

 - Encourages picky eaters